Disadvantages of PCB Constructed Amps

 A tube amp is meant to be repaired--it not a disposable piece of equipment.
 If you want an amp that will last a while get one that is hand-wired.
 Keith Richards has been using a Tweed Twin #006 (sixth off the line) since the late 80's.
 You don't see many PCB amps in service that long.

 PCB board amps don't necessary have to hard to work on.
 Ampeg use to make amps with a removable plates so you could easily access the components and had heavy duty boards.
 Some other have careful designed amps with high quality PCBs.
-Bogner is one maker that used good quality boards.
-The vast majority of PCB amps are not like this.
+Bogner is one maker that uses good quality boards yet they are still more difficult to service than a hand wired amp.
+The vast majority of PCB amps are not made with serviceability in mind.
 PCB construction is usually done save labor and cost so manufacturers rarely use high quality boards or consider the serviceability of the amp.

 2. PCB's are difficult to mod.

 If you get an amp you may want to make some changes to it.
-You can forget being able to do a proper job on a PCB amp.
-Maybe you can change a few parts but any groundbreaking mods--nope.
+Most PCB based amps are difficult to mod You can change a few parts but any groundbreaking mods--nope.
 Of course if you like the amp out of the box it's not a problem.

 3. PCB's are often poorly laid out.